rcap107/retrieve-merge-predict/README.md

 We use YADL as our data lake, a synthetic data lake based on the YAGO3 knowledge base.
 The YADL variants used in the paper are available on Zenodo: https://zenodo.org/record/8015298

 # Running the pipeline
 Before running the pipeline, it is necessary to set up the indices and the metadata of the tables in the data lake.

-This can be done by runnning the script `prepare_metadata.py`.
+Extract the variants to folder `data/yadl/`, then run the script `prepare_metadata.py`.
 ```
 python prepare_metadata.py -s CASE PATH
 ```